False advertising: India

 The voluntary Advertising Standards Council of India (ASCI) was established in 1985 to evaluate the truth and fairness of advertisements.
-The ASCI also aims to ensure that ads are respectful to widely-accepted public decency principles.
+The ASCI also aims to ensure that ads are respectful to widely accepted public decency principles.
 It has a number of codes, including the Press Council Act of 1978, the News Broadcasters Association's Code of Conduct, the Young Persons Act of 1956, the Consumer Protection Act of 1986, the Drugs and Cosmetics Act of 1940, and the Food Safety and Standards Act of 2006.
-Surrogate advertising a major misleading advertising tactic in India.
-Many companies use this idea to advertise Betting, Gambling, online fantacy gaming and casino apps.
+Surrogate advertising is a major misleading advertising tactic in India.
+Many companies use this idea to advertise Betting, Gambling, online fantasy gaming and casino apps.